Public Hearing Process

 - Open Public Hearing

-- A. Public comments – not to exceed 3 minutes each
+- Public comments (not to exceed 3 minutes each)

-- B. Applicant closes – not to exceed 3 minutes
+- Applicant closes (not to exceed 3 minutes)

-- The Request to Speak cards will be available in the Council Chambers foyer prior to the meeting and are available below.
+- The Request to Speak cards will also be available in the Council Chambers foyer prior to the meeting

 During the Public Hearing, no person will be permitted to speak about matters or present evidence which is not germane to the matter being considered.
 A determination of relevance shall be made by the Mayor but may be appealed to the full City Council.